-Project proposals with Technology Readiness Level (TRL) ranging from 1 to 7 will be considered.
+Project proposals with Technology Readiness Level (TRL) ranging up to 6 will be considered.
 Projects should propose advancements in TRL levels during their lifetime.

 The Norwegian participation must follow RCN's General Terms and Conditions for R&D Projects.
 General RCN conditions for funding: Application information.